geodynamics/aspect/doc/sphinx/user/run-aspect/visualizing-results/stat-data.md

 manual at <http://www.gnuplot.info/>.
 You can also get a good amount of information by typing `help` at the prompt, or a command like `help plot` to get help on the `plot` command.

+[^footnote1]: With input files that ask for initial adaptive refinement, the first time step may appear twice because we solve on a mesh that is globally refined and we then start the entire computation over again on a once adaptively refined mesh (see the parameters in Section `A.127` for how to do that).
+[^footnote2]: In my own work, I usually save the ASPECT input file, the statistics output file and the Gnuplot script along with the actual figure I want to include in a paper.
+This way, it is easy to either re-run an entire simulation, or just tweak the graphic at a later time.
+Speaking from experience, you will not believe how often one wants to tweak a figure long after it was first created.
+In such situations it is outstandingly helpful if one still has both the actual data as well as the script that generated the graphic.